 Services / Policy / Procedure / Programs

-S
+Screening Program

 Eliminating health problems helps students achieve their maximum potential.
 In an effort to assist in keeping abreast of the general health conditions of the students enrolled in Covington County Schools, various programs are conducted throughout the school year including vision/hearing, scoliosis, and other health assessment clinics as needed.